 The XRP cryptocurrency can also be used by banks using Ripple technology, as it helps provide liquidity between two different currencies.
 In total, there will be 100 billion XRP coins issued, with the Ripple team holding almost 60% of this supply.

-It is important to remember that although the Ripple protocol is being targeted to the banking industry, it can be used by anyone to send and receive funds, wallet-to-wallet.
+It is important to remember that, although the Ripple protocol is being targeted at the banking industry, it can be used by anyone to send and receive funds, wallet-to-wallet.